Benefits of Sustainable Landscaping

-Sustainable landscaping is more than just planting a few indigenous shrubs in the flower beds.
-It’s about creating a lifestyle in which both we and the environment benefit.
-The best way to start is by planning correctly and to design a garden that will suit your budget.
+Sustainable landscaping is more than just planting a few indigenous shrubs in the flower beds - it’s about creating a lifestyle in which both we and the environment benefit.
+The best way to start sustainable landscaping is by planning correctly and to design a garden that will suit your budget.
 We asked a prominent garden landscape to offer advice on sustainable landscaping.

 Whenever I think of sustainable landscaping, I think of my grandparents’ garden and how unsustainable it is.
 While they are keen gardeners and have lived at the same house for the past 40 years, their ability to maintain it has declined radically.
 This once lush, colourful and impressive garden has been left to its own devices and has thus wasted away, to a patchy lawn and a mass of alien, self seeding Metrosiderus trees (New Zealand Christmas tree).

 During the last two decades, it’s very apparent that people’s consciousness has shifted in respect to gardening.
 Gone are the days of exotic shrubs, large sweeping lawns and alien trees, lining the periphery of the yard.
-Indigenous planting is now the order of the day, water is turning into our most precious resource and the environment we live in, is being observed.
+Indigenous planting is now the order of the day, sustainable living is trendy, water is a most precious resource and the environment we live in, is being observed.
 There is still much work to be done though...